ruohoruotsi/awesome-music-production/readme.md

 - [Lissajous] - A tool for programmatic audio performance in the browser.
 - [Loopjs] - Live Electronic Music Performance Software.
 - [Looplabs] - Cloud based music studio.
+- [Matrix Piano] - Virtual 2D piano to use the PC keyboard as an instrument.
 - [Musical Chord Progression Arpeggiator] -
     Sketch out musical chord progressions.
 - [Repeater Orchestra] - An orchestra of repeaters which repeat the conductor.
 - [Sononym] - Visual sample browser.
+- [SuperCollider] - Platform for audio synthesis and algorithmic composition.
 - [Synth Time] - Simple synthesizer.
 - [Synthi-JS] - A JavaScript emulator of the legendary EMS Synthi A synthesizer.
 - [Websynths] - Free browser-based microtonal midi instrument.